 Benefit #2: Keeps you focused

 Multitasking doesn’t really work, unfortunately.
-The reason is that our brains are not meant for focusing on more than one task at the same time: this is an urban myth, actually.
+The reason is that our brains are not meant to focus on more than one task at the same time: quite the contrary, actually, multitasking damages our concentration.

 When you work on a task while tracking time for it, you’re more likely to do one thing at a time and devote your full focus.